xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl1.md

 ### Fahrenheit and Centigrade Values

-The TemperatureConverterCtl1 maintains two public properties named CentigradeValue and FahrenheitValue, which may be accessed by a client application.
+The `TemperatureConverterCtl1` maintains two public properties named `CentigradeValue` and `FahrenheitValue`, which may be accessed by a client application.
 These properties are not exposed directly as variables, but are obtained and set via *property get* (or *accessor*) and *property set* (or *mutator*) functions.
 (This is recommended practice for C#, so the example shows how it is done in APL).
 In this case, the values are simply stored in or obtained directly from the corresponding textboxes set up by `CreateChildControls`.
 ```apl
       :Property CentigradeValue
         ∇ C←get